Email Marketing Tools: what are they, which are the most used and everything you need to know

 When your company evolves in the use of Email Marketing and Inbound Marketing strategy, it is natural that you start to feel the need to also do Marketing Automation.

-Whether to heat up Leads and increase the amount of contacts passed to the Sales area, or to maintain and account for the volume of leads generated monthly, it is important to assess from the beginning whether the chosen Email Marketing software also has the Automation functionality, be it simpler, with Autoresponders, or more advanced, with Workflows, for example.
+Whether to heat up Leads and increase the number of contacts passed to the Sales area, or to maintain an account for the volume of leads generated monthly, it is important to assess from the beginning whether the chosen Email Marketing software also has the Automation functionality, be it simpler, with Autoresponders, or more advanced, with Workflows, for example.

 Once again, the use of a tool that has dynamic lists and is integrated with other services used by the marketing area is important, as it will help a lot when starting to work with Marketing Automation, avoiding loss of information and rework, if needed tool migrate.